-- Blistering burns around the mouth and nose, which may lead to pawing
+- Blistering burns around the mouth and nose

-If your cat starts throwing up blood, it’s particularly concerning.
-This suggests that the bleach is corrosive, and damaging their internal organs.
+If your cat starts throwing up blood, then this is particularly concerning.
+This suggests that the bleach is corrosive and has damaged her internal organs.

 Germs and the Risk of Infection

-Parasites are also a risk when cats drink from toilet water.
+Parasites are also a risk when cats drink toilet water.
 Intestinal parasites can be stubborn.
-No matter how many times we flush, they’ll potentially linger in search of a new host.
-If your cat starts lapping water from the bowl, they gladly latch on.
+No matter how many times we flush, those nasty parasites will potentially linger in search of a new host.
+If your cat starts lapping water from the bowl, they’ll gladly latch on to her.